Polars R: High-Performance DataFrame Operations

-What Is Polars
+What is Polars

-Polars is not a wrapper around base R or tidyverse—it is a complete DataFrame implementation written in Rust with R bindings.
+Polars is not a wrapper around base R or tidyverse.
+It is a complete DataFrame implementation written in Rust with R bindings.
 It runs independently of R memory model, which is why it is so fast.

 The key features that make Polars stand out: